Gaussian Process-Gated Hierarchical Mixtures of Experts

 \subsection{UCI Data Sets}

-To compare the generalization error and model complexity of tree-based models, including linear discriminant trees (LDT), hard tree (C4.5), soft tree, and BHMEs, we used the same data sets as in \cite{irsoy2012soft}, which reported results for LDT, C4.5, and soft-decision trees.
-However, some data sets cannot be found at this time.
+{ To assess the generalization error and model complexity of various tree-based models, including ordinary decision trees (linear discriminant trees - LDT, hard tree - C4.5, and soft tree), as well as tree-based GPs (Bayesian additive regression trees - GP-BART, Bayesian treed GP - TGP, and BHMEs), we employed identical data sets as those used in \cite{irsoy2012soft}, where results for LDT, C4.5, and soft-decision trees are reported. } However, some data sets cannot be found at this time.
 Therefore, we only selected those that still exist, including four regression data sets (ABAlone, ADD10, BOSton, CONcrete), eight binary classification data sets (BREast, GERman, MAGic, MUSk2, PIMa, RINgnorm, SPAmbase, TWOnorm), and ten multi-class classification data sets (BALance, CMC, DERmatology, ECOli, GLAss, OPTdigits, PAGeblock, PENdigits, SEGment, YEAst) from the UCI repository.
 The benchmark methods use five folds of data and then average the results where one-third of the data are test data and the other two-thirds are training data.
-We adopted the same setting here and still let the height of the trees be at most two for our models.
-To compare with the BHMEs fairly, we let the height of trees for BHMEs to be large enough so that the number of parameters of BHMEs is just larger than that of our models.
+We adopted the same setting here and still let the height of the trees be at most two for our models. {As GP-BART \cite{maia2024gp} and TGP \cite{gramacy2008bayesian} are specifically designed for regression tasks, we evaluated their performance using regression datasets.
+We ensured consistency in the burn-in and total MCMC iterations for both models, following the default settings of GP-BART.} To compare with the BHMEs fairly, we let the height of trees for BHMEs to be large enough so that the number of parameters of BHMEs is just larger than that of our models.
 In this case, the highest height of trees for BHMEs was usually 7 or 8 on average, although the BHMEs achieve the best results almost always with heights two or three.
 Besides, we provided the standard deviation across the five shuffled folds while the benchmarks of decision trees did not report this in their source.
 The results are selected from the best model among different heights and kernel types.